Democrats, GOP to vie for impeachment narrative — on TV

 Democrats believe the testimony will paint a vivid picture of presidential misconduct.
 Republicans say it will demonstrate just how lacking the evidence is for impeachment.

+The stakes are high, and historic.
+Trump faces the prospect of being just the third American president impeached by the House of Representatives, a dubious distinction for a commander in chief facing reelection.
+Yet Democrats are privately uncertain about how the public will view the proceedings, particularly if Trump is impeached along party lines.

-Democrats plan a narrow focus in the hearings, and a narrative retelling of Trump’s pressure on Ukraine to investigate Democrats as his administration withheld military aid to an Eastern European ally on Russia’s border.
+In the hearings beginning Wednesday, Democrats plan a narrow focus and a narrative retelling of Trump’s pressure on Ukraine to investigate Democrats as his administration withheld military aid to an Eastern European ally on Russia’s border.

 All three witnesses this week — top Ukraine diplomat William Taylor, Deputy Assistant Secretary of State George Kent and former U.S. Ambassador to Ukraine Marie Yovanovitch — expressed concerns about Trump’s efforts in closed-door depositions last month.